linonymous/Golang-Cookbook/README.md

 - ‘<-’ operator is used along with channels.
 - channel <- data : puts data onto the channel
 - data := <- channel : receives data out of channel

+### An import with a blank identifier

+- Sometimes, we import a package for its side effects and not for its actual purpose.
+- When a package is imported using a blank identifier, the compiler allows us to import it even when nothing from that package is explicitly being used in the current package.
+- And during execution, the init function in the package imported with a  blank identifier still gets executed.
+It is said to be side effect caused by that particular package